SlickTorpedo/wayzee-gateway/README.md

 The file in IMPORTANT/PayPal.php was created & coded by mubeen!

 The first time you run the webpage, it may be a tad slow while it finds all the files!
 It won't happen after that though don't worry!

+*I don't recommend the check balance at all it's just mostly so you can learn to turn a email into a user Id and then check their account balance but the CSS & JS is outdated and it's not got the proper images.
+In the future I may change this idk*